-Purported Regency unitholders filed lawsuits in state and federal courts in Dallas and Delaware asserting claims relating to the Regency-ETP merger (the "Regency Merger").
-All but one Regency Merger-related lawsuits have been dismissed.
-On June 10, 2015, Adrian Dieckman ("Dieckman"), a purported Regency unitholder, filed a class action complaint in the Court of Chancery of the State of Delaware (the "Regency Merger Litigation"), on behalf of Regency's common unitholders against Regency GP, LP; Regency GP LLC; ET, ETO, ETP GP, and the members of Regency's board of directors ("Defendants").
+On June 10, 2015, Adrian Dieckman ("Dieckman"), a purported Regency unitholder, filed a class action complaint related to the Regency-ETO merger (the "Regency Merger") in the Court of Chancery of the State of Delaware (the "Regency Merger Litigation"), on behalf of Regency's common unitholders against Regency GP LP, Regency GP LLC, ET, ETO, ETP GP, and the members of Regency's board of directors.

-The Regency Merger Litigation alleges that the Regency Merger breached the Regency partnership agreement because Regency's conflicts committee was not properly formed, and the Regency Merger was not approved in good faith.
-On March 29, 2016, the Delaware Court of Chancery granted Defendants' motion to dismiss the lawsuit in its entirety.
-Dieckman appealed.
-On January 20, 2017, the Delaware Supreme Court reversed the judgment of the Court of Chancery.
-On May 5, 2017, Plaintiff filed an Amended Verified Class Action Complaint.
-Defendants then filed Motions to Dismiss the Amended Complaint and a Motion to Stay Discovery on May 19, 2017.
-On February 20, 2018, the Court of Chancery issued an Order granting in part and denying in part the motions to dismiss, dismissing the claims against all defendants other than Regency GP, LP and Regency GP LLC (the "Regency Defendants").
-On March 6, 2018, the Regency Defendants filed their Answer to Plaintiff's Verified Amended Class Action Complaint.
-Trial is currently set for September 23-27, 2019.
+The Regency Merger Litigation alleges that the Regency Merger breached the Regency partnership agreement.
+On March 29, 2016, the Delaware Court of Chancery granted the defendants' motion to dismiss the lawsuit in its entirety.
+Plaintiff appealed, and the Delaware Supreme Court reversed the judgment of the Court of Chancery.
+Plaintiff then filed an Amended Verified Class Action Complaint, which defendants moved to dismiss.
+The Court of Chancery granted in part and denied in part the motions to dismiss, dismissing the claims against all defendants other than Regency GP, LP and Regency GP LLC (the "Regency Defendants").
+The Court of Chancery later granted Plaintiff's unopposed motion for class certification.
+Trial was held on December 10-16, 2019, and the parties await a ruling from the court.

 The Regency Defendants cannot predict the outcome of the Regency Merger Litigation or any lawsuits that might be filed subsequent to the date of this filing; nor can the Regency Defendants predict the amount of time and expense that will be required to resolve the Regency Merger Litigation.
-The Regency Defendants believe the Regency Merger Litigation is without merit and intend to vigorously defend against it and any others that may be filed in connection with the Regency Merger.
+The Regency Defendants believe the Regency Merger Litigation is without merit and intend to vigorously defend against it.